 Cabin crew, or flight attendants, work in one of the most dynamic and challenging roles in aviation.
 Their job entails ensuring the safety and comfort of passengers on board, serving meals and drinks, and addressing any concerns during the flight.
-However, the work schedule of cabin crew can often be demanding and unconventional.
+However, the cabin crew's work schedule can often be demanding and unconventional.
 They work in a shift pattern that can involve different times, days, and shift durations.
 In this article, we'll examine the different shift patterns that cabin crew work at various airlines.

 Pairing system